Open 24/7|$75 Certified Appraisals

 Why buyers use this page

-- Applies to used cars, trucks, SUVs, and many privately transferred vehicles
+• Applies to used cars, trucks, SUVs, and many privately transferred vehicles

-- Useful before registration or, in some cases, as part of a refund workflow
+• Useful before registration or, in some cases, as part of a refund workflow

 Private Sale Vehicle Tax BC

-What usually causes overpayment
+What usually causes a value mismatch

 Best workflow for BC private-sale buyers